aspose-barcode/Aspose.BarCode-API-References/english/androidjava/com.aspose.barcode.barcoderecognition/decodetype/_index.md

 ```

-Specifies that the data should be decoded with  **GS1 DotCode**  blank specification
+Specifies that the data should be decoded with  **GS1 DotCode**  barcode specification

 ### GS_1_HAN_XIN {#GS-1-HAN-XIN}
 ```